 Other useful resources are PatientsLikeMe (where we can share clinical data centrally), RDUK, Orphanet and the 'patient innovation site.
 RDUK covers things like 'what to do if your GP refuses to arrange genetic testing' - I intend to body swerve that issue by asking my GP to read this information : ) I am interested that none of my clinicians signposted me to any of these sites.

-over 2 years agoMay 2009 thru Feb 2010 - Under extreme stress due to faulty home construction; later found out I also had mold, carbon monoxide and natural gas leaks in home.
+almost 3 years agoMay 2009 thru Feb 2010 - Under extreme stress due to faulty home construction; later found out I also had mold, carbon monoxide and natural gas leaks in home.
 Feb 8, 2010 - Drove 12 hours to Ft.
 Lauderdale, FL.
 Feb 10, 2010 - Disembarked from 18 hour cruise / boat trip (rough seas; 2 hour shifts, sleeping midship, on the floor, over the engine room; lots of vibration on a 54' boat; no meds before, during or after cruise).
 Experienced land sickness constantly for three days and it subsided.
 On fourth day after cruise I had no rocking, bobbing, swaying.
 Boarded a plane for 1 hour 40 min.
 Changed planes; next flight was 35 minutes in very turbulent weather.
 Arrived at destination airport late at night, completely exhausted and stressed.
 Taxi ride home for 45 minutes and went straight to bed around midnight.
 Woke up on Feb 15, 2010, with the constant and persistent land-sickness feeling that has continued now for 4 1/2 years.
 My only relief is driving in a car or other passive motion.
 After many doctors and exclusionary tests, I now know it is an unknown cause and unknown cure of MdDS.
 I am here, bearing all, because I know there is a cure out there somewhere and we can connect the dots!